alexsomai/askify/README.md

 ## About

-A real-time web application made with ❤ using React, Redux, Node.js and RethinkDB.
+A question based real-time web application made with React, Redux, Express and RethinkDB. 🙋

 ## Application Architecture